datacenter/ND-Pre-Upgrade-Validation-Script/README.md

         ND3 (14.2.29.132)
 ---------------------------------------

+Checking disk space on all nodes...
+Checking ND1...
+PASS
+Checking ND2...
+PASS
+Checking ND3...
+PASS

+PASS All 3 nodes are active and have healthy disk space (<80% usage).
-PASS All 3 nodes are active and ready for validation.
+PASS All nodes are ready for validation.

 System resource assessment:
   CPU cores: 40